ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

     - Value
     - Note
   * - :math:`population_\text{country}`
-    - Population size of women of reproductive age for a given national location
+    - Age-specific population size of women of reproductive age for a given national location
     - See definition of WRA in table above
     - Summed across all age groups
   * - :math:`population_\text{region}`
-    - Population size of women of reproductive age for a given regional location
+    - Age-specific population size of women of reproductive age for a given regional location
     - :math:`\sum_{country=1}^{n} population_\text{country}`
     - For all countries within the region